 Have you ever had one of those special parties?
-The ones that “everyone” talks about for an entire year after.
-We had our first, a couple of years ago when living near our friends at Lake Tahoe.
+The one that “everyone” talks about for an entire year after.
+We had our first when living near our friends at Lake Tahoe.
 The scene was a few weeks before Christmas, and a horrendous blizzard had moved in.
 Yet, every single guest arrived.
 We have some serious die-hard party friends.
-Lucky for them we had heaps of food prepared including these scrumptious Snickerdoodle Blondies!
+Lucky for them we had heaps of food, including these scrumptious dairy-free Snickerdoodle Blondies!

 My husband and I were fairly calm, certain that we had prepared enough food.
 Boy were we wrong.
 Apparently our friends have big appetites for more than just partying.
-For hot food, we had Roasted Veggies, Pulled Pork with Homemade Wheat Buns, From-Scratch Cheeseless Pizza (used the crust recipe in Go Dairy Free), Stuffed Mushrooms, Prosciutto-Wrapped Wild Prawns, and Chicken Satay (one peanut sauced and one more of a curry).
+For hot food, we had Roasted Veggies, Pulled Pork with Homemade Wheat Buns (I made them slider sized), From-Scratch Cheeseless Pepperoni Pizza (using the crust recipe in Go Dairy Free), Stuffed Mushrooms, Prosciutto-Wrapped Wild Prawns, and Chicken Satay (one peanut sauced and one more of a curry).

-Easily the most popular item was the stuffed mushrooms.
+Easily the most popular savory item was the stuffed mushrooms.
 All night long people kept asking, “So everything was dairy-free?
 Really?
 Even the mushrooms?”
-I didn’t even bother telling them that they were also gluten-free, soy-free, and egg-free; I thought that might send some of them over the edge!
-I used 1.5 lbs of mushrooms and 1.5 lbs of filling, and they were still gone in minutes.
-(The recipe for those mushrooms will be in my next book!)
+I didn’t even bother telling them that they were also gluten-free, soy-free, and egg-free.
+I thought that might send some of them over the edge!
+I used 1.5 lbs of mushrooms, and they were still gone in minutes.
+In fact, everything was finished.
 Even the store-bought filler food we purchased (salsa, hummus, eggplant dip, tortilla chips, and blanched veggies) was completely devoured.

-I served three different types, including some festive cookies, peppermint chocolate crispy treats, and these amazing Snickerdoodle Blondies.
+I served three different types, including some sugar cookies, peppermint chocolate crispy treats, and these amazing Snickerdoodle Blondies.
 I watched as our guests attempted to guess what these wonderful bars were.
 One came awfully close when he said it tasted like snickerdoodles crossed with gingerbread.
-But oddly enough (and to my husband’s delight), there isn’t a speck of ginger in this recipe.
+Needless to say, after I revealed their true identity, there were several recipe requests.

 This was Jamie’s first attempt at a dairy-free dessert and was happily surprised: “These were totally yummy.
 I didn’t have plain nutmeg, so I used a dash of pumpkin pie spice instead!”